aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-media-files/image/_index.md

 ## **Adding Images Stored Locally to Slides**

 You can add one or several images on your computer onto a slide in a presentation.
-This sample code in Javascript shows you how to add an image to a slide:
+This sample code in JavaScript shows you how to add an image to a slide:

 ```javascript
 var pres = new aspose.slides.Presentation();